jpmorganchase/Phantom/docs/api/agents.rst

 If the :meth:`generate_messages` method is also implemented the agent can now also pro-actively create messages at the start of each step.

-Finally there is the :class:`RLAgent` that has a Policy, reward function, observation encoder and action decoder.
+Finally there is the :class:`StrategicAgent` that has a Policy, reward function, observation encoder and action decoder.
 The :meth:`generate_messages` should not be implemented here as the action decoder provides the message generation functionality.